soupday/soupday.github.io/cc3_unity_tools/_sources/about.rst.txt

 **Removal**

-Unity's internal packagage manager allows the simple and safe removal of the tool.
+Unity's internal package manager allows the simple and safe removal of the tool.

 **Updating**

-Simply remove the existing tool as above and install the lastest version.
+Simply remove the existing tool as above and install the latest version.